schibsted/mesoscope/README.md

 Once inside the VM you can follow the rest of the instructions in this document.

-#### boot2docker or VM

-If you use boot2docker or run docker from a VM, it is recommended to assign it at least 2GB of RAM.

-#### Building time

-The first time you build the docker images, Mesos needs to be compiled.
-This means that it can take a while, so take a cup of coffee and be patient :)

 ### Bring up the environment